 Data Fluency Without Losing the Narrative

 They know how to use numbers to make smart calls without killing creativity.
 Click-through rates, conversion metrics, customer behavior, all of it gets read in context, not in isolation.
-A good marketer balances logic and vibe, letting one inform the other.
+A good marketer balances logic and creative instinct, letting one inform the other.

 Confidence in Fast Decision-Making